acidicgaseouscloud/GReset/README.md

 # The Great Reset
-Code written for project on The Great Reset
+Project with [Marc Tuters](https://www.uva.nl/en/profile/t/u/m.d.tuters/m.d.tuters.html) on videos of The Great Reset on YouTube and BitChute.

 ## Steps
 ### General